Fallopian Tube Cancer

 How can I prevent fallopian tube cancer?

-If you have a family history of breast, ovarian or fallopian tube cancer, your healthcare provider may recommend a genetic test to check for changes to the BRCA gene.
-The test can show if you have a BRCA mutation or a syndrome that increases the risk of gynecological cancers.
+If you have a family history of breast, ovarian or fallopian tube cancer, your healthcare provider may recommend a BRCA test.
+The test can show if you have a BRCA mutation or a syndrome that increases your risk of gynecological cancers.

-If you have the mutation, a salpingo-oophorectomy surgery can lower cancer risk by as much as 96%.
+If you have the mutation, removing your ovaries and fallopian tubes (a salpingo-oophorectomy) can lower cancer risk by as much as 96%.
 This is a prophylactic (preventive) procedure.

 Outlook / Prognosis